-Armed conflict has prevailed in the West African Mano River region for two decades, and although the civil wars in Liberia, Sierra Leone and Ivory Coast have ended, the political situation is still fragile.
+Armed conflict has prevailed in the West African Mano River region for two decades, and although the civil wars in Liberia and Sierra Leone have ended, the political situation is still fragile.
 Deep divisions exist between government and society.
 Every election is dominated by the fear of new violence.
 Poor governance, a lack of constitutionality, corruption, and the dependence on unjust global economic and development relationships: all of this is an obstacle to lasting transformation in the region.
 One legacy of the conflicts is the high level of sexualised violence.
 Thousands of women and girls were raped during the civil wars, and gender-based violence and structural discrimination are still firmly anchored in society and institutions today.

 During the Ebola epidemic in West Africa from 2014 to 2016, there was a 50 per cent increase in teenage pregnancies in Sierra Leone.
 Causes for this included a lack of protection, more rapes, and survival prostitution.
 In the Covid-19 pandemic the situation repeated itself: in the first six months of the pandemic in 2020, Liberia recorded more than 1,000 cases of sexualised and gender-based violence.

 “As women’s rights activists we will continue to make our voice heard in order to ensure that appropriate support structures for women and girls are made available – in particular during the pandemic.”